 The symptoms of scarlet fever can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees a healthcare provider for a diagnosis.

 How is scarlet fever diagnosed in a child?

-The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about your family’s health history.
-He or she will give your child a physical exam.
-The physical exam will include looking at the rash.
+The healthcare provider will ask about your child’s symptoms, your child's past health, and your family’s health history.
+Your child will also need a physical exam.
+The exam will include looking at the rash.
 The rash of scarlet fever is different from other rashes.

 Your child may also have a throat swab.
 This is done to confirm strep throat as the source of the scarlet fever.
 This may be a quick test called a rapid strep test.
 This may test positive for GABHS right away.
 If the test is negative, part of the throat swab may be sent to a lab.
 The lab will let the bacteria grow and see if there is any GABHS in the sample.